Leptoiulus kervillei (Brölemann, 1897)

-Identification is best undertaken by examination of male a specimen in which the first pair of legs are modified into swollen bluntly pointed hooks (as Leptoiulus belgicus) and the second pair with sheath-like projections around their bases (absent in L. belgicus).
+Identification is best undertaken by examination of male a specimen in which the first pair of legs are modified into swollen bluntly pointed hooks (as Leptoiulus belgicus) and the second pair with sheath-like projections around their bases (see image right, and absent in L. belgicus).

 Although most frequent in Devon and Cornwall this species has been recorded from several counties south of a line from the Severn to the Thames estuary and from south Wales.
 Blower (1985) refers to a record from Bedford but no details of this have been submitted to the recording scheme.

 Leptoiulus kervillei has an Atlantic distribution, occurring through northern and western France and reaching its northern limit in the Low Countries (Kime, 1999).